VanBur/VanBur_RESTApi/README.md

     no such protection system in database
 ```
 4) UpdateContent (PUT method) - endpoint to update content with selected ID (int).
+Logic:
+- check "id" in URL.
+If not valid - get error;
+- decode request JSON.
+If not valid - get error;
+- check struct as content data.
+If not valid - get error;
+- check protection system if it set.
+If we don't have it in DB - get error;
+- if new paiload is empty - get old data from DB.
+If it failed or null - get error;
+- modern old params by new;
+- check old payload to decryption.
+If we can't decrypt it - get error;
+- check new payload to decryption.
+If we can't decrypt it - get error;
+- go to DB and update current content data.
+If it failed - get error;
+- return HTTP 200.
 Usage:
 ```
   host_address:port/content/<id>